Nondiscrimination, Anti-Harassment and Equal Opportunity

 H. Required Employee Training

-Each employee shall receive training regarding the university's discrimination and retaliation policies not later than the 30th calendar day after the date the employee is hired and shall receive supplemental training every two years thereafter.
+Each employee should receive training regarding the university's discrimination and retaliation policies within 30 calendar days of his or her hire date and shall receive supplemental training at least every two years thereafter.
 All employees who complete training are required to verify their completion of the training.

 I. Time Limits and Exceptions